Three days of food for thoughts, tummies, and eyes

 Full day with talks, workshops and conversations at the Antwork co-working space.
 Starting with food, ending with more food.
 The overarching theme is Maintenance (scroll down for more on that).

-9 AM – BREAKFAST ON THE ANTWORK ROOF TOP
+9 AM – BREAKFAST IN THE ANTWORK GARDEN

 10 AM – WELCOME